-The description of the templates given in the following pages consist in a table giving all the parameters (keywords) of each template, whether hiden or visible, their range of values, and the label used in P2PP.
-The hiden parameters are not visible in P2pp, and can obly be seen in BOB.
+The description of the templates given in the following pages consist in a table giving all the parameters (keywords) of each template, whether hidden or visible, their range of values, and the label used in P2PP.
+The hidden parameters have default values which cannot be changed by the users in P2PP.
 After each table a description of some of the important parameters follow using the P2PP label as heading.